darthcloud/cube64-dx/README.md

    1. Hold down the analog L and R buttons down most of the way, but not enough to push the end-stop buttons, and press Start.

+The adaptor LED will be ON as long you are inside the menu.

 Once in the menu the N64 will receive blank status packet regardless of buttons pressed on the GameCube controller.
 An invalid selection in the menu will exit the menu.